Explore this free Rotation Guide to see what Rotation Prep has to offer.

 to your personal or institutional subscription to NEJM, NEJM Journal Watch, or NEJM Knowledge+.

 First described in 1967, acute respiratory distress syndrome (ARDS) has had many names — double pneumonia, shock lung, post-traumatic lung, respirator lung, and Da Nang lung — reflecting the heterogeneity of the syndrome.
-Treatment of ARDS requires correcting the underlying cause as quickly as possible while supporting the lungs with mechanical ventilation in a way that minimizes injury.
+Treatment of ARDS requires correcting the underlying cause as quickly as possible while supporting the lungs with mechanical ventilation in a way that minimizes injury from mechanical ventilation.
 Advances in the treatment of underlying causes and ventilation methods account for most of the reduction in mortality in patients with ARDS.
 In this section, we review the following topics related to ARDS:

 (02:27 history and overview of ARDS; 04:47 diagnosis; 10:22 ARMA trial, low tidal volume ventilation, and ventilator associated lung injury; 19:16 PEEP and recruiting lung; 28:59: optimizing PEEP and assessing pleural pressure; 37:30: additional therapies; 40:52: neuromuscular blockade; 46:07: prone positioning; 51:52: rescue therapies; 55:02: summary and concluding remarks)